gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Sensy and Rash, her strange dreams, Thokmay falling into the pond, the way she could talk to clouds without touching them—she rambled on until she couldn't think of anything more to say.
-Every time she caught herself rubbing her forearm she stuck her hands back in her pockets.
+Each time she caught herself rubbing her forearms she stuck her hands back in her pockets.
 When she finally wound down she wiped her eyes on her sleeve.
 "I really miss you, *appa*.
 I promise I'll come back soon."

 She turned to leave,
-then froze as something rustled in the branches a few dozen strides deeper into the grove.
+then froze as something rustled in the branches deeper into the grove.
 The trees were older and taller there, and the path overgrown.
 For a moment she wondered if it was Kulbinder,